An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Procter & Gamble Co/The.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PG stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Household/Personal Care industry.
+We show how PG stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Soap and Other Detergent Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.